BenchmarkXPRT/AIXPRT/OpenVINO/AIXPRT/README.md

         2. Enter the requested information to select and download the package.

-        3.Navigate to AIXPRT/Modules/Deep-Learning/README.md of the downloaded package and follow instructions to run the benchmark.
+        3.Navigate to AIXPRT/Modules/Deep-Learning/README.md of the downloaded package and follow instructions for running the benchmark.

         4. AIXPRT application runs on default configuration provided by the workloads.
 However once a default config file is generated, user can edit this config to change the workload behavior.